dbos-inc/dbos-demo-apps/typescript/dbos-node-starter/README.md

 npm run start
 ```

-Alternatively, can run the application with `nodemon` to enable automatic restart when the application changes.
+Alternatively, you can run the application with `nodemon` to enable automatic restart when the application changes.

 ```shell
 npm run dev